paradigmadigital/ansible-openstack-vcenter/README.md

 # ansible-openstack-vcenter
 Ansible playbooks to create a openstack vcenter.

 Steps:
-* Install compute node (Ubuntu 14.04) with qemu-kvm bridge-utils and virt-manager
+* Install compute node (Ubuntu 14.04) with qemu-kvm, bridge-utils and virt-manager
-* Configure compute node network as follows:
+* You need two network interfaces configured as external (ose) and management (osm).
+For a development environment osm interface does not need to be "connected" to any physical device and maybe ose can be connected to physical network as follows (use your network manager managed wlan interface to access internet):
 ```
 # interfaces(5) file used by ifup(8) and ifdown(8)
 auto lo